 A few months later and I'm happier and healthier.
 I run two to three times a week, go to yoga four times a week and am out past 10 pm on most days.
 I hang out with cool people, learn something new each day, and get to laugh out loud instead of type LOL.
 That doesn't mean I don't love my Twitter family, it just means balance is needed in my life.
 For me, the pendulum swung all the way over to hockey and the online hockey community and as with all things the pendulum has to swing the other way to correct itself.
 I'm striking that balance any way I can, and sometimes that means by unfollowing people who don't have much to tweet about other than whine over how their team got screwed or their fellow fans or the return of Sidney Crosby.

 But if you're wondering, I still love my Avs and am excited about Landeskog and the future for the organization.
 I still check out the scores, watch highlights and check out the news; but it isn't the only love of my life any longer.
 So if you're on Twitter and I'm tweeting about music, movies, food, technology and yoga, feel free to tweet me back; it's even more fun than just tweeting about hockey, I promise.

-I'm training for my first marathon and to become a Certified Yoga Instructor. :) I believe dogs are a girl's best friend, families are all crazy but that's what makes them special, cooking is far superior to cleaning and the nights spent with friends are the ones I never want to forget.
+I'm training for my first marathon as I've completed two half marathons. :) I believe dogs are a girl's best friend, families are all crazy but that's what makes them special, cooking is far superior to cleaning, and the nights spent with friends are the ones I never want to forget.
 I plan to conquer the world through travel, one adventure at a time.
 I'm trying to live life with no regrets, no holds barred.